 2) Using Advanced Filter feature to remove duplicate rows (in a new location)

-We shall apply the same data again for Advanced Filter feature.
+We shall apply the same data again for the Advanced Filter feature.

 1) Select a cell in the range => Data tab => Sort & Filter ribbon => click on the Advanced command button.